ZhiZheng0889/Tax-Accounting-/01-Tax/Individual Taxation/Current developments in taxation of individuals - Part 2 (Oct 31, 2025).md

 - Carryforward schedule year-by-year showing absorption
 - IRS account transcripts (helpful corroboration)
 - Proof of any elections (and date/time filed)

+---

+## Sec.
+183 — Activities not engaged in for profit (the “hobby loss” rules)

+### Core rule to remember

+If an activity is not engaged in for profit, deductions are limited to the activity’s gross income (losses generally cannot offset other income).
+Determination is facts-and-circumstances.

+### The nine-factor framework (Regs.
+Sec.
+1.183-2(b))

+No single factor controls; weigh them collectively:

+1. Manner of carrying on the activity (businesslike? books? changes to improve profitability?)
+2. Expertise of the taxpayer/advisers
+3. Time and effort devoted
+4. Expectation that assets may appreciate
+5. Success in other similar activities
+6. History of income or losses
+7. Amount of occasional profits (if any)
+8. Financial status of the taxpayer (dependence on income vs ability to fund losses)
+9. Elements of personal pleasure or recreation

+### Developments highlighted

+- **Bucci (2d Cir., affirming Tax Ct.)**: Horse racing + hay farming treated as not-for-profit activities.
+Key themes: chronic losses, limited businesslike conduct (especially for farming), and significant personal enjoyment; the taxpayer had substantial other wealth.
+- **Himmel (Tax Ct.)**: Long-running Arabian horse activity lacked a bona fide profit objective.
+The court emphasized weak planning/adjustments, commingling or poor record discipline, decades of losses, limited sales activity, and substantial personal enjoyment/social benefits.

+### Practice takeaways (how to “audit-proof” a profit motive)

+- Put a real plan in writing: pricing, marketing, cost controls, and *what you will change* if losses persist.
+- Maintain clean books and separate bank/credit accounts.
+- Document expertise: training, industry research, and consultations.
+- Track time spent and tasks performed.
+- If the pitch includes appreciation (e.g., animals, land, collectibles), keep defensible valuation support.

+### Spot-the-factor prompts

+- What would you point to as “operated in a businesslike manner” evidence?
+- If losses have run for 5+ years, what specific operational changes were made?
+- If the taxpayer has high outside income, what counters the “tax shelter” narrative?